< All blogs

-Simply put, an RCB certifies your organization to ensure the requirements of the standards are met, and these must be accredited by the national members of the International Accreditation Forum (IAF).
+Simply put, an RCB certifies your organisation to ensure the requirements of the standards are met, and these must be accredited by the national members of the International Accreditation Forum (IAF).

 Based in Quebec, Canada, the IAF is the worldwide body that represents the highest level of trust concerning accreditation of RCBs.
 They have lots of strict rules that national accreditation bodies must agree to, embodied in a charter and a code of conduct.